apollographql/apollo-tooling/packages/apollo/README.md

       Path to your Apollo config file

   -g, --graph=graph
-      The ID of the graph in Apollo Graph Manager to publish your service to.
+      The ID of the graph in Apollo to publish your service to.
 Overrides config file if set.

   -v, --variant=variant
-      The variant to publish your service to in Apollo Graph Manager
+      The variant to publish your service to in Apollo

   --endpoint=endpoint
       The URL for the CLI use to introspect your service